maxpattman/LondonStock/README.md

 #### Description

-* Contains the Core Domain Logic, Entities
+* Contains the core domain logic, entities

 # Persistance/Infrastructure

 #### Description

-*  Layer that interacts with external resources and has dependency on the application layer    (databases)
+*  Layer that interacts with external resources

 # Application Deployment

  ## Docker

- a Dockerfile defined in Api is used to build the application and deploy it as a container (minimal configuration)
+ a Dockerfile defined in Api is used to build the application and deploy it as a container

+(minimal configuration)

  ## Docker Compose

- Docker compose is used to deploy the LondonStock Api Container , Postgresql and Redis Cache
+ Docker compose is used to deploy the LondonStock Api container , Postgresql and Redis Cache

  (minimal configuration)